hobbit1983/managers/galasa-managers-parent/galasa-managers-cicsts-parent/dev.galasa.cicsts.ceci.manager/src/main/java/dev/galasa/cicsts/ceci/codesnippet_01.md

 Create a CONTAINER on a CHANNEL, EXEC CICS LINK to a PROGRAM with the CHANNEL and get the returned CONTAINER data.

-Create the input CONATINER called "MY-CONTAINER-IN" on CHANNEL "MY-CHANNEL" with the data "My_Contaier_Data".
+Create the input CONATINER called "MY-CONTAINER-IN" on CHANNEL "MY-CHANNEL" with the data "My_Container_Data".
 The CONTAINER will default to TEXT with no code page conversion:

 ```
-ICECIResponse resp = ceci.putContainer(ceciTerminal, "MY-CHANNEL", "MY-CONTAINER-IN", "My_Contaier_Data", null, null, null);
+ICECIResponse resp = ceci.putContainer(ceciTerminal, "MY-CHANNEL", "MY-CONTAINER-IN", "My_Container_Data", null, null, null);
 if (!resp.isNormal()) {
     ...
 }